Silent sinus syndrome

-Silent sinus syndrome usually presents in the third to fifth decade, without a gender predilection.
+Silent sinus syndrome usually presents in the 3rd to 5th decade, without a gender predilection.
 In general, the condition is idiopathic.
-However, in a small number of patients, trauma to the lateral nasal wall and osteomeatal complex may be the cause, e.g. endonasal intubation 1-2.
+However, in a small number of patients, trauma to the lateral nasal wall and ostiomeatal complex may be the cause, e.g. endonasal intubation 1,2.

-Presentation is typically with painless and usually relatively long-standing (months to years) facial asymmetry, enophthalmos of 2-5mm, and hypoglobus 1-3.
+The presentation is typically with painless and usually relatively long-standing (months to years) facial asymmetry, enophthalmos of 2-5 mm, and hypoglobus 1-3.
 Symptoms of sinusitis are not always present 1.
-Where there is significant deformity of the orbital floor, patients may develop diplopia.
+When there is significant deformity of the orbital floor, patients may develop diplopia.
 However, extraocular movements are usually normal 2.

-Chronic occlusion of the maxillary sinus ostium / ostia results in gradual resorption of the air.
+Chronic occlusion of the maxillary sinus ostium/ostia results in gradual resorption of the air.
 Subsequently, negative pressure is generated within the sinus 3.
-This in turn results in gradual inward bowing of all four of the maxillary walls: roof (orbial floor), medial, posterolateral and anterior walls.
+This, in turn, results in gradual inward bowing of all four of the maxillary walls: roof (orbital floor), medial, posterolateral and anterior walls.
 Orbital volume increases with resultant enophthalmos and variable flattening of the malar eminence 1.

 A number of other hypotheses have been advanced, including inflammatory erosion and softening of walls due to chronic sinusitis; or sinusitis in a hypoplastic sinus 4.
-However, manometric measurement in a number of cases have confirmed the presence of negative pressures, as well as proof of normal sized sinuses on previous imaging 3 - these make the later two hypotheses unlikely.
+However, manometric measurement in a number of cases have confirmed the presence of negative pressures, as well as proof of normal-sized sinuses on previous imaging 3 - these make the latter two hypotheses unlikely.